 It is possible to have a system that is both very effective and very quiet.
 The keys, in order of approximate effectiveness are; proper containment volume, placing the fan/blower distant from the hood, Inclusion of a silencer in the duct, proper isolation of blower and other components from the structure, proper make-up-air, baffle design and duct design.
 If you pay attention to these then you can have a system that performs better and is quieter.
 A little bit below, more in Part II.

 Here are some noise measurements of some installed exhaust hoods by absolute noise level.
-It’s important to keep in mind that dB is a log scale and that a 3 dB increase is a doubling in perceived loudness.
-So, for instance, the difference in 51 dB(a) for the Accurex and 60 for the Modernaire is a very noticeable and big difference.
+It’s important to keep in mind that dB is a log scale and that each 3 dB increase is a doubling of sound energy or power and is the amount of increase that an average person perceives.
+So, for instance, the difference in 51 dB(a) for the Accurex and 60 for the Modernaire is a very noticeable difference.

 The chart above isn’t totally fair since some hoods are more effective than others.
 CFM is kind of a poor indicator of effectiveness but it’s the best we have so here is the noise per rated CFM.